elixir-lang/elixir/docs/2_diving_in.md

       10 + 3
     end

-Those key-value blocks are similar to Ruby blocks.
-Parenthesis can be added as follow:
+Key-value blocks are similar to Ruby blocks.
+Parenthesis can be added as follows:

     if(false) do
       1 + 2